Commercial awareness courses

 Commercial contract management

-In Northern Ireland the public sector spends more than £2.6bn each year on goods, services and works.
+In Northern Ireland the public sector spends more than £2.6 billion each year on goods, services and works.
 Achieving value for money for the taxpayer, and ensuring that the supplier delivers the commitments within the contract is critical.

 As the contract value, duration and risk increases, the importance of good contract management also increases.

-Completing the 'Introduction to Contract Management' and 'Good practice in Contract Management' eLearning courses available through CAL will help you understand how to plan for good governance within a contract, managing your relationship with the contractor, measuring contractor performance, tackling poor performance, change during the duration of the contract, and developing market intelligence.
+Completing the 'Introduction to Contract Management' and 'Good practice in Contract Management' eLearning courses available through CAL will help you understand:

 These awareness courses cover all the key elements of the Good Practice Contract Management Framework published by the National Audit Office.